Nicholas-BI/bakery-efficiency-score/README.md

-# 🍰 Bakery Story: Recipe Efficiency Dashboard (Power BI)
+# 🍰 Bakery Story: Recipe Efficiency Report (Power BI)

-A Power BI dashboard that ranks *Bakery Story* recipes based on what *you* care about — Profit, Cook Time, Servings, and XP — using dynamic sliders and an exponent-based scoring model built on ratio-normalized metrics.
+A Power BI report that ranks *Bakery Story* recipes based on what *you* care about — Profit, Cook Time, Servings, and XP — using dynamic sliders and an exponent-based scoring model built on ratio-normalized metrics.

 Whether you're optimizing for fast XP, quick cash, or low-maintenance bakes, this report adapts to your strategy in real time.

----

-## How It Works (Under the Hood)

-This isn’t just a slicer toy—it’s built on a tailored scoring model using:

-- **Ratio-normalized metrics**, shifted +1 to ensure bounded outputs in the [1–2] range
-- **Exponentiation** to apply nonlinear influence based on user-assigned weights
-- **Dynamic DAX logic** that adapts to filters, slicers, and context-aware behavior

-The result is a responsive, mathematically robust model that adjusts instantly to reflect your goals.

 ---